 If you want to be as competitive as possible when applying for jobs teaching high school biology, you may want to look into obtaining other certifications.
 The most respected national certification is the one offered by the National Board for Professional Teaching Standards (NBPTS).

 The third component, “teaching practice and learning environment”, requires you to send in videos of student-teacher interactions along with written commentary.
-And the fourth, “effective and reflective practitioner”, asks you to demonstrate how your teaching style, use of assessments, and collaborative choices have a positive impact on your students.
+The fourth is “effective and reflective practitioner.”
+It asks you to demonstrate how your teaching style, use of assessments, and collaborative choices have a positive impact on your students.

 As a biology teacher, you might also be interested in awards programs and competitions hosted by the National Science Teaching Association (NSTA).
 While these aren’t technically certifications, winning one of these awards can be a great way to distinguish yourself as a science educator.
 And even if you don’t win an award, joining the NSTA is an excellent way to demonstrate your commitment to professional development and teaching excellence.

 Now that you have a rough idea of how to become a biology teacher, you might consider whether or not this is the right career path for you.
 And while people from many different walks of life have chosen to teach high school biology, many of them have certain interests and personality traits in common.

 Most people who enjoy teaching are at least somewhat altruistic.
 They care about the next generation, and they have a genuine interest in helping their students succeed.
 Most good teachers are compassionate.
 While they focus on helping students learn, they are also mindful of the challenges their students face outside of the classroom.